GSA/SmartPay-RFI/01_draft RFQ.md

 The references to one or more source code samples must be either links to Git repositories (either credentialed or public) or to equivalent version-controlled repositories that provide CCCM with the full revision history for all files.
 If an Contractor submits a link to a private Git repository hosted with GitHub, CCCM will provide the Contractor with one or more GitHub user identities by email, and the Contractor will be expected to promptly provide the identified user(s) with access to the private Git repository.

 The source code samples should be for projects that are similar in size, scope, and complexity to the project contemplated here.
-The source code must have been developed by either (i) the Contractor itself, (ii) a teaming partner that is proposed in response to this RFQ, or (iii) an individual that is being proposed as Key Personnel for this project.
+The source code must have been developed by either (i) the Contractor itself, or (ii) an individual that is being proposed as Key Personnel for this project.

 ##### 6.2.2 Price Submissions
 Price submissions must set forth a single dollar amount that represents the Contractor's estimate of the total cost to CCCM for the development services for a base 12 month and 2 option periods.
 [Instructions on providing price proposal, typically an excel workbook, will be included in the final RFQ].
 CCCM expects that the labor categories and staffing levels set forth by the Contractor in the Excel workbook will be consistent with the Contractor's staffing plan.

 The Contractor will be compensated at loaded hourly rates.
 CCCM intends to evaluate proposals and award based on initial proposals, and therefore the Contractor's initial proposal should contain the Contractor's best terms.

-#### 6.2.3 Interviews
+##### 6.2.3 Interviews
 Each interview will be conducted remotely via video connection and/or teleconference.
 CCCM will communicate with certain Contractors to schedule the dates and times of interviews.

 Each interview will include an unstructured question and answer session, during which Contractors will be asked questions about the technical aspects of their proposal and their approach to software development.
 CCCM expects these interviews will assist CCCM to assess the technical abilities of the proposed development team and to better understand the proposed technical approach described in the Contractor's written submission.
 Both of the Contractor's proposed Key Personnel must participate in the interview.